wp-plugins/very-simple-knowledge-base/readme.txt

 == DESCRIPTION ==
 This is a very simple plugin to create a responsive Knowledge Base, Bulletin Board, FAQ, Wiki or Weblink Portal.

 It uses the default WP categories and posts.

 Use shortcode [knowledgebase] to display your categories and posts in 4 columns.
+In mobile screens 2 columns.

 For more info please check readme file.

 == INSTALLATION ==
 After installation create a page and add shortcode [knowledgebase].

 Now this page will display your categories and posts in 4 columns.
+In mobile screens 2 columns.

+That's all!

 == Screenshots ==